writingtoqasim/qasim/readme.md

-this is a readme file.
+This is a Readme.md file
-this is a simple file.
+This is a Simple file.